e2b-dev/e2b-cookbook/examples/docker-in-e2b/README.md

 ## How to build your own sandbox that supports running Docker inside

-1. Run `npm i -g @e2b/cli@latest` to install the latest version of the E2B CLI
+1. Run `npm i -g @e2b/cli@latest` to install the latest version of the E2B CLI.
-1. Run `e2b template init` in the same directory as your `package.json`
+1. Run `e2b template init` in your project directory.
-1. Copy the [e2b.Dockerfile](./e2b.Dockerfile) into your project
+1. Copy the [e2b.Dockerfile](./e2b.Dockerfile) into your project.
-1. Run `e2b template build` to build your sandbox
+1. Run `e2b template build` to build your sandbox.
-1. Start the sandbox either via our SDK or the E2B CLI like this `e2b sandbox spawn <sandbox-template-id>`
+1. Start the sandbox either via our SDK or the E2B CLI like this `e2b sandbox spawn <sandbox-template-id>`.

 > [!WARNING]